pgEdge/cli/cli/GETTING-STARTED.md

 psql demo
 </pre>

-Initialize with the pgBench command, psql into the postgreSQL database:
+On each node, initialize a postgreSQL database with the pgBench command.
+This will result in all nodes containing the same schema and data:
 <pre>
 pgbench -i demo
 </pre>